Best Route Assistant

 Why can’t I see layers on the map?

-Layers are available only on the large map and only for accounts with the active BRA add-on.
-Try zooming in (layers disappear when zoomed out).
+Layers are available only on the large map and only for accounts with the BRA add-on active.
+Try zooming in (layers disappear when zoomed out far).

 How Did We Do?